YvesCB/GameGrammarSite/index.md

 * [NHK Easy News](https://www3.nhk.or.jp/news/easy/): Simplified news at N3(-ish) level.
 (Note that all the resources above (besides the manga) are free!)

-Recommendations for all levels at https://teamjapanese.com/free-websites-japanese-reading-practice-every-level/
+Recommendations for all levels [here](https://teamjapanese.com/free-websites-japanese-reading-practice-every-level/)

 ### Listening

 You can get listening practice through Youtube, Netflix, Twitch, and many other places.
 There are also podcasts out there that you can give a go.
 Some of our recommendations are:

-* ひいきびいき: A podcast that ended a while ago but has over 200 episodes with all sorts of topics.(Can be hard to find these days)
+* ひいきびいき: A podcast that ended a while ago but has over 200 episodes with all sorts of topics.
+(Can be hard to find these days)
 * [Muggles' Giggles](http://mugglesgiggles.com/wordpress/): If you're at all into Harry Potter and translation, give this one a go.
 2 bilingual people go through the Japanese HP and talk about what they think of the translation.